metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 ### ReadOnlyIdentityDriver

 The `KeypairIdentityDriver` driver accepts a `PublicKey` object as a parameter.
-Its a read only similar to the GUestIdentity but it has a the provided `PublicKey`.
+It's a read only similar to the GuestIdentity, but it has a provided `PublicKey`.
 It will return failure if you use `signTransaction` methods.

 ## Storage